acl-301d-fall-2017/11-14-book-app/USER_STORIES.md

 1. As a user, I want to be able to delete a single book so that my list is always current.
     - Add an endpoint for a `DELETE` request to `/api/v1/books/:id`.
     - After a successful update, a response should be sent back to the user in the form of a 204 status code.
-    - Add a new method called to your `Book` model for deletion.
+    - Add a new method called `Book.delete` to your `Book` model for deletion.
 This method will interact with your API through the use of AJAX requests.

 ### Add update functionality
 1. As a user, I want to be able to click an `update` button in the detail view of a book.
 1. As a user, I want to update a book with a form that's pre-populated with that book's details.
 1. As a user, I want to be able to update a single book so that my list is accurate and can be modified as needed.
     - Add an endpoint for a `PUT` request to `/api/v1/books/:id`.
     - After a successful update, a response should be sent back to the user in the form of a 200 status code.
-    - Add a new method called to your `Book` model for updating a single book.
+    - Add a new method called `Book.update` to your `Book` model for updating a single book.
 This method will interact with your API through the use of AJAX requests.

 1. STRETCH GOAL: reroute your app to the book's detail page after it has been updated.

 ---